Luna-san-2911/k-mer-GWAS/README.md

 ```
-NOTE: For some reason some commands do not work if I do not change the permissions before.
-As a general rule I always activate the environemnte and then do the export and chmod before running anything
+NOTE: As a general rule I always activate the environemnte and then do the export and chmod before running anything, you can add this at the beginning of your .sbatch scripts.

 # KMERIA wrapper